Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Furthermore, there are additional features that make Mandarin one of the hardest languages to translate:

-From the above, you can probably guess that it takes a lot longer to even get to a place where you can translate Mandarin Chinese.
+From the above, you can probably guess that it takes a lot longer to even get to a place where you can translate Mandarin Chinese and you can understand why there are so many bad Chinese translations.
 To truly master the language, you could spend a lifetime.

 2. Korean